 Other surveys, including Understanding Society and OECD TALIS survey, report a much lower figure of 50 hours a week during term time.
 Equally, whilst DfE workload surveys have tended to show working hours increasing in recent years, Understanding Society shows no change in working hours between 2009/10 and 2015/16.

 It is hard to know which of these weekly working hours reports is the most trustworthy.
-Here at Teacher
+Here at Teacher Tapp we think the problem is that recalling weekly working hours isn’t easy for a teacher to do.
+So we wanted to contrast it with an alternative approach of asking working hours every single day.

 For seven consecutive days from 20th November to 26th November, inclusive, we asked: How many hours in total did you work yesterday?
 (Please exclude commuting time and include all teaching, planning, marking and meeting time).

 On the 28th November we asked a comparison question: How many hours do you think you worked last week?
-In total, 854
+In total, 854 panellists, who work full-time, answered all the questions.
+So we took a closer look at their data.

 On the daily log, the average hours reported was 53.5 hours.